-The College of Humanities and Social Sciences—the largest college on campus—houses programs spanning disciplines from philosophy to neuroscience.
+The College of Humanities and Social Sciences—the largest college on campus—houses programs spanning disciplines from philosophy to economics.
 Students benefit from concentrated faculty involvement in a traditional liberal arts college setting.
 Our educational approach blends the intellectual with the practical, preparing students for professional and civic life.
 The college teaches nearly every undergraduate at George Mason and offers a rigorous graduate curriculum and nationally ranked programs (many are underwritten by government grants and private donations).
 We are committed to providing a challenging education, expanding the frontiers of knowledge through research, and contributing intellectual leadership to the community.

 27 undergraduate degree programs in major fields and 56 minors

 14 master's degrees, plus a master of arts in interdisciplinary studies (MAIS), a master of fine arts in creative writing (MFA), 9 doctoral degrees, and a variety of graduate certificates